DreamsForSchools/appinventor-sources/appinventor/docs/markdown/reference/components/maps.md

 : Bounding box for the map stored as [[North, West], [South, East]].

-{:id="Map.CenterFromString" .text .wo} *CenterFromString* : <p>Set the initial center coordinate of the map.
-The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example, <code>42.359144, -71.093612</code>.</p><p>In blocks code, it is recommended for performance reasons to use SetCenter with numerical latitude and longitude rather than convert to the string representation for use with this property.</p>
+{:id="Map.CenterFromString" .text .wo} *CenterFromString* : Set the initial center coordinate of the map.
+The value is specified as a comma-separated pair of decimal latitude and longitude coordinates, for example, <code>42.359144, -71.093612</code>.</br></br>In blocks code, it is recommended for performance reasons to use SetCenter with numerical latitude and longitude rather than convert to the string representation for use with this property.

 {:id="Map.EnablePan" .boolean} *EnablePan*
 : Enable two-finger panning of the Map